fecet/MIT-Multivariable-Calculus/ch12/Vectors and the Geometry of Space.md

 $$
 A x^{2}+B y^{2}+C z^{2}+D z=EThe basic quadric surfaces are **ellipsoids,paraboloidsme**The basic quadric surfaces are **ellipsoids,paraboloidsme**
 $$
-The basic quadric surfaces are **ellipsoids,paraboloids,elliptical cons and hyperboloids**.
+The basic quadric surfaces are **ellipsoids,paraboloids,elliptical cone and hyperboloids**.

 The ellipsoid
 $$